AcuHerb Community Circle · Herbal Dispensary

 Zingiber officinale

-In Chinese medicine, Ginger is the quintessential Spleen-warming herb — it tonifies digestive fire, dispels cold, and moves Qi in the middle burner.
-It's especially useful for bloating, nausea, cold hands and feet, and the kind of fatigue that comes from cold, damp patterns.
-Simple, powerful medicine.
+The quintessential Spleen-warming herb — it tonifies digestive fire, dispels cold, and moves Qi in the middle burner.
+Especially useful for bloating, nausea, cold hands and feet, and fatigue from cold, damp patterns.
+Simple, foundational, and irreplaceable.

 These statements have not been evaluated by the FDA.
 The products and information shared here are not intended to diagnose, treat, cure, or prevent any disease.
-This page is for educational purposes and reflects my clinical perspective as a Licensed Acupuncturist and Doctor of Acupuncture.
+This page is for educational purposes and reflects the clinical perspective of AHCC practitioners.
 Always consult your healthcare provider before beginning a new supplement protocol, particularly if you are pregnant, nursing, or managing a health condition.